AlainParadis/designschool/_topics/travel-book-production.md

   - Good layer management
   - Apply colour consistent with the project artwork
   - Work in a print-ready workflow
-    - Save vector art for in CMYK
+    - Save vector art in CMYK for print.
   - Illustrations would be submitted as their own assignment
   - More to come...

   #### Photoshop

-  - Proper resolution for food photography
+  - Proper resolution for photography
   - At least 1 photo composition comprised of 5 photos
     - Name all layers contextually
     - Use Smart Objects